Westbrook's 3-pointer lifts Thunder past Hawks 120-117 - News 12 Now

 AP Photo/Kyle Phillips

-“I think we know now how to close and where we’re going to to close,” George said.
-“Russ is our leader. … We knew that we could kind of mess them up with the play that we had, cause some confusion.
-They backed off and Russ had an easy, open opportunity.
-Russ is as good as anybody when it’s closing time.”

-Atlanta, in last place in the Southeast Division, made Oklahoma City work for this one, rallying after falling behind by 16 points in the first half, and again by seven in the final minutes.
-Marco Belinelli scored 30 points to lead Atlanta.
-Ersan Ilyasova added 22 points for the Hawks, who went 15 of 32 from 3-point range.
+Atlanta, in last place in the Southeast Division, made Oklahoma City work for this one, rallying after falling behind by 16 points in the first half.

-“There are a lot of things you can learn from a game like tonight,” Atlanta coach Mike Budenholzer said.
-“It’s tough to not have the shot or the bounce at the end of the game, but to compete and play the way we did, really both halves, but particularly the second half … hopefully our team can take something from tonight about how we played.”

 The Hawks led 92-88 with 8:49 left after a basket by Kent Bazemore.
 Westbrook re-entered the game and led the Thunder on a 16-5 run.
 Anthony’s 3-pointer with 5:34 left gave Oklahoma City a 104-97 lead.